 Denver

-From Resurrection Village, a tiny home community for the unhoused destroyed by Denver Police and unhoused evicted from tents in a snowstorm in 2015 to advocates occupying a recreation center in below freezing temperatures in 2022, UR has covered some of the issues and happenings in the unhoused crisis in Denver, one of America’s fastest growing cities.
+From Resurrection Village, a tiny home community for the unhoused destroyed by Denver Police, and unhoused residents evicted from tents in a snowstorm in 2015, to advocates occupying a recreation center in below freezing temperatures in 2022, UR has covered some of the issues and happenings in the affordable housing and unhoused crisis in Denver, one of America’s fastest growing cities.
 See some of our more recent stories below along with a list of other stories from Denver.

 With Nearly 60 Frostbite Injuries in Unhoused Community, Advocates Encourage Denver to Do Better – Dec.
 2022